PRESSING INSTRUCTIONS (with a VIDEO) for PNW PRINT CO's DTF TRANSFERS

 TRI-BLENDS AND ANY OTHER HEAT-SENSITIVE MATERIALS

 Rayon fiber is very heat and pressure sensitive.
-Turn the heat down to 260-270 and pressure to medium to avoid scorch marks.
-Don’t pre-press.
-Press the transfer for 7 seconds, hot peel, and re-press for 3-4 seconds.
+Turn the heat down to 250-255 and pressure to medium to avoid scorch marks.
+Do not pre-press.
+Press the transfer for 5-7 seconds, hot peel, and re-press for 3-5 seconds.

 Keep your seams off the platen as much as possible.
 Use small size lower press platen if your press has interchangeable platens.
 Or, use pressing pillows to elevate the garment.